otp-demo/rhsso-auto/configuration-docs/Azure.md

 # RH-SSO integration with Azure

 ## Introduction
 The purpose of this readme is to provide step by step guide to integrate RH-SSO with Microsoft Azure.
-The **Automation** section of this readme provides information regarding how to build and push an image to create Azure client for RH-SSO and the **Manual Configuration for Azure integration** section provides details regarding configuration changes that you should make on Azure side for a successful integration between Azure (SP) and RH-SSO (IdP).
+The [**Automation**](#automation) section of this readme provides information regarding how to build and push an image to create Azure client for RH-SSO and the [**Manual Configuration for Azure integration**](#manual-configuration-for-azure-integration) section provides details regarding configuration changes that you should make on Azure side for a successful integration between Azure (SP) and RH-SSO (IdP).

-You can automate the deployment of Azure client via Jobs and Argo CD but due to dependency on Windows OS and a requirement to complete one-off domain federation on Azure side, ideally **Manual Configuration for Azure integration** section of this readme should be completed manually by a Global Administrator on Azure side.
+You can automate the deployment of Azure client via Jobs and Argo CD but due to dependency on Windows OS (to run `MSOnline` cmdlets) and a requirement to complete one-off domain federation on Azure side, ideally [**Manual Configuration for Azure integration**](#manual-configuration-for-azure-integration) section of this readme should be completed manually by a Global Administrator on Azure side.

 > For the purposes of this guide, we will be using `acme.com` as an example, you can use any domain that you own to federate with Microsoft Azure.